-Dining halal style in Adelaide is an authentic experience; pretences are low but quality and flavours are at an all time high.
+Dining Halal-style in Adelaide is an authentic experience; pretenses are low but quality and flavours are at an all time high.

 By South Australian Tourism Commission